ten-protocol/go-ten/design/node_gateway.md

 Chrome apps are deprecated, and their support status is uncertain (see [here](https://blog.chromium.org/2021/10/extending-chrome-app-support-on-chrome.html)).

-### MetaMask Snaps
+### MetaMask snap

 Snaps are an experimental MetaMask capability.

+Snaps have several downsides:

-Snaps need to be installed per-page, requiring a code change in every webapp to prompt the user to install the Obscuro snap.
-Snaps are also only compatible with MetaMask.
+* Snaps need to be installed per-page, requiring a code change in every webapp to prompt the user to install the Obscuro snap
+* Snaps are only compatible with MetaMask
+* Snaps are marked as experimental and require users to switch from MetaMask to the experimental MetaMask Flask